terminal-overflow/personal-assistant/README.md

 The optional startup arguments are mode and verbose.
 * mode `-m text` for startup text mode - default is voice mode
 * verbose `-v off` for no verbose - default is on
+* help `-h` for more information on these arguments

 ### Startup with Voice Mode
 Personal assistant will say initialising... and then begin to listen indefinitely.